JohnBetaCode/CarND-P2-Advanced_Lane_Lines_Finding/CarND-P2-Advanced_Lane_Lines_Finding.md

 *Figure 11 - Geometric or Polynomial Fitting over surface projection*

-** Step 7**: Using the function `cv2.warpPerspective()` we can project the area given by the points p1, p2, p3 and p4 in the original image in a new one which is called sky view as shown in figure 12, this image is filter using a bilateral filter.
+**Step 7**: Using the function `cv2.warpPerspective()` we can project the area given by the points p1, p2, p3 and p4 in the original image in a new one which is called sky view as shown in figure 12, this image is filter using a bilateral filter.

 <img src="./writeup_files/img_proj.jpg" alt="drawing" width="400"/>
 <img src="./writeup_files/img_filt_2.png" alt="drawing" width="400"/>

-*Figure 12 - Left: Surface projection image - Right: Projection Image Filtered*
+*Figure 12 - Left: Surface projection image - Right: Projection image filtered*

 **Step 8**: With the function `get_binary_mask()` we get a binary mask applying the threshold tunned for every color space that we want, in this case HSV for white and yellow lines.
 Here the same parameters to find the surface projection are used.